arivictor/intentional-architecture-in-python/book/2-solid.md

 ## When SOLID Doesn't Matter

-Here's something important: you don't need SOLID everywhere.
+You don't need SOLID everywhere.

 These principles exist to manage complexity and enable change.
 But not all code is complex.
 Not all code needs to change.
 Sometimes you're writing a script that runs once and gets deleted.
 Sometimes you're prototyping an idea to see if it's worth building.
 Sometimes you know with certainty that a piece of code will never grow beyond its current form.

 In those moments, SOLID is overhead.
-Pure overhead.

 A script that scrapes a website and dumps CSV data?
 One file.
 One class if you're feeling formal.
 Maybe just functions.
 No abstractions.
 No interfaces.
 No dependency injection.
 You're not building a system.
 You're solving a problem and moving on.

 A prototype to test if an API integration works?
 Hardcode the credentials.
 Put everything in `main()`.
 Get it working.
 If the prototype succeeds and becomes a real feature, *then* you refactor toward SOLID.
 Not before.

 The key is recognising the difference between code that's disposable and code that's foundational.
 Code that'll be read, modified, extended, and maintained over months or years—that's when SOLID thinking pays off.
-Code that exists to answer a quick question or automate a one-time task—that's when SOLID is waste.
+Code that exists to answer a quick question or automate a one-time task, that's when SOLID is waste.

 This isn't permission to write sloppy code everywhere.
 It's permission to match your effort to the problem's scope.
 A throwaway script doesn't need the architecture of a banking system.
 Don't pretend it does.